TheCeltrix1/Game-Engines-1-Assignment/README.md

 ## What I am most proud of

-For me, I am most proud of the cloud shader as I made it completely by myself and I think it came out really well.
+For me, I am most proud of the cloud shader as I made it completely by myself and I think it came out really well and was my first real experience using shader graphs.
+I hope to continue to use them in the future too

 # Previous Proposal